 \subsection{Deep Q-Networks (DQN)}

-\emph{Deep Q-Network (DQN)}, proposed by \shortciteA{mnih2015human}, is a method which approximates the q-function with an estimate $\qapprox_\theta(s,a)$ using a deep neural network with parameters $\theta$.
+\emph{Deep Q-Network (DQN)}, proposed by \shortciteA{mnih2015human}, is a method which approximates the Q-function with an estimate $\qapprox_\theta(s,a)$ using a deep neural network with parameters $\theta$.
 To train the network, mini-batches of experiences $(s,a,r,s')$ are randomly sampled from an \emph{experience replay} buffer and used to minimize the square error between $\qapprox_\theta(s,a)$ and the Bellman estimate $r + \gamma \max_{a'}{\qapprox_{\theta'}(s',a')}$.
 The updates are made with respect to a \emph{target network} with parameters $\theta'$.
 The parameters $\theta'$ are held fixed when minimizing the square error, but updated to $\theta$ after a certain number of training updates.
 The role of the target network is to stabilize learning.
-DQN inherits the off-policy behavior from tabular q-learning, but is no longer guaranteed to converge to an optimal policy.
+DQN inherits the off-policy behaviour from tabular Q-learning, but is no longer guaranteed to converge to an optimal policy.

 Since its original publication, several improvements have been proposed to DQN.
 We consider one of them in this paper: \emph{Double DQN} \shortcite{van2016deep}.
-Double DQN uses two neural networks, parameterized by $\theta$ and $\theta'$, to decouple action selection from value estimation, and thereby decreases the overestimation bias that DQN is known to suffer from.
-Note that double DQN usually outperforms DQN while preserving its off-policy nature.
+Double DQN uses two neural networks, parameterized by $\theta$ and $\theta'$, to decouple action selection from value estimation, and thereby decrease the overestimation bias that DQN is known to suffer from.
+As such, double DQN usually outperforms DQN while preserving its off-policy nature.